Victor Hammer: Personal life and death

 Hammer was first married to Rosl Rossbach, and together they had two children, Veronika and Jacob.
 Hammer married Carolyn Reading in 1955.
-Carolyn Reading Hammer founded the King Library Press in 1956 and later became the University of Kentucky Libraries' curator of rare books.
+Carolyn Reading Hammer founded the King Library Pres in 1956 and later became the University of Kentucky Libraries' curator of rare books.
 Since 1943, Carolyn Reading and Amelia Buckley had been printing at their Bur Press and their Chandler & Price printing press was moved to Bullock Place in Lexington when Carolyn and Victor Hammer married.
 This press, together with the antique-style wooden press Victor used in Florence in the 1920s, were both moved to the King Library Press at the University of Kentucky's M. I. King Library.

 During his life, Hammer was also good friends with Thomas Merton.
 Hammer hand printed the first edition of his work, The Wisdom of the Desert.

 Hammer died in Lexington on July 8, 1967, and is buried in the cemetery of Pisgah Presbyterian Church near Versailles, Kentucky.